Book Summary: Zero to One by Peter Thiel

 – Devastating collapse we don’t survive.

-– Ascending take off into a poorly and future.
+– Ascension into a better future.

 The fourth possibility will lead us to the “singularity,” in which exponential technological adaptation exceeds current human understanding.